ioanmeri/complete-cyber-security-network/09-search-engines-and-privacy.md

 The communication isn't encrypted so for privacy and anonymity you need to use an anonymizing service (VPNs, Tor, Johndon etc)

 ---

+## Private and Anonymous Searching

+For Basic Private Protection
+- Enable private browsing
+- Use HTTPs
+- User privacy focused search engine
+  - lxquick, Startpage, Duckduckgo, Disconnect & Yacy

+To fully mitigate against privacy and anonymity invasion, you need:
+- Hardened Browser
+- Use anonymising services (VPNs, JonDonym, Tor etc.)

+You can turn off google history for
+- Web & App Search Activity
+- Voice & Audio
+- Device information
+- Location History
+- YouTube Watch History
+- YouTube Search History

+you may want to delete all of this.
+All those are logged against your browser / not the account

+It's simple then to cross-reference it as being you

+Also can disable future use of the logging of those services

+---